inside.ewu.edu

 A study of the internal stresses, internal deformations and deflections of materials.
 Topics may include: shear and moment diagrams for beams, combined loading on beams, temperature stresses and torsional loading. (four hours lecture per week)

-This course examines the different aspects of laboratory analysis and report writing.
+Examines the different aspects of laboratory analysis and report writing.
 This includes description of engineering problems, analysis of data including error analysis and data interpretation, instrumentation and measurements.
-In addition, the application of spreadsheets for solving and analyzing engineering problems, creating technical graphs, trending and curve fitting and project management will be addressed.
+In addition, the application of spreadsheets for solving and analyzing engineering problems, creating technical graphs, trending and curve fitting, and project management are addressed.
+Companion course to MENG 300L.

 MENG 307.
 INDUSTRIAL CONTROLS AND INSTRUMENTATION.
 5 Credits.